Background & Authority

 How is RACES/ARES Activated?

-A call-up roster is maintained at the EMCC.
-The EMCC is staffed 24 hours per day and the call-up roster is activated by the County Communications Officer/ARRL EC or his designee.
+A call-up roster is maintained at the OEM.
+The OEM is staffed 24 hours per day and the call-up roster is activated by the County Communications Officer/ARRL EC or his designee.
 Any competent government official, be it a Peace Officer, Emergency Manager, or Fire Chief, may request a RACES/ARES call out.
 RACES/ARES may self-activate a radio net call-up during significant events such as a major storm in order to maintain readiness.
 Alertness and responsiveness is key to the RACES/ARES function.
 Members may monitor local agencies through the use of scanner receivers, amateur equipment or other devices.

 RACES/ARES operators are asked to maintain a minimum standard of participation.
 This consists of participating in monthly training nets, exercises or emergency call-ups & deployments.
 A total of 7 participations from any of the three possible activities is asked for each calendar year.